You are here

 Howard A. Newman Professor of American Studies

 Many of her undergraduate and graduate courses reflect these research interests and are cross-listed with American Studies, Latino Studies, and Latin American Studies.
-While Garcia considers herself primarily a historian of 20th century U.S. history, her interest in mobile populations has increasingly blurred the geographic borders of her work.
+While Garcia considers herself primarily a historian of 20th century U.S. history, her interest in displaced and mobile populations has increasingly blurred the geographic borders of her work.